doguma/TMsimulator/README.md

-# TMsimulator - Comp Theory Assignment (04/06/2020)
+<b> TMsimulator - Comp Theory Assignment (04/06/2020) </b>
-One tape, one track, two-way infinite tape, deterministic Turing Machine simulator.
+# One tape, one track, two-way infinite tape, deterministic Turing Machine simulator.
 Once running, program asks for a file name, which contains the “code” of the TM as input.
-It then asks for an input word -->  outputs the sequence of IDs
+Input word required -->  program outputs the sequence of IDs